-Intercom articles include abstracts in the magazine's table of contents.
+Intercom articles include one-sentence summaries in the magazine's table of contents.
 Authors who do not provide their own abstracts will have one written for them by the editorial staff.

 Intercom is a magazine and not an academic journal; therefore, articles do not include footnotes, but many authors like to include references that readers can pursue for additional information.

 At the end of their articles, authors may include a list of references or publications for suggested reading.
 These sources are meant to provide readers with more detailed information on topics discussed in an article.
 The style of these citations should be in accordance with the style defined in The Chicago Manual of Style.

 Please follow these guidelines for preparing your manuscript.